PromptDet: Towards Open-vocabulary Detection using Uncurated Images: Methodology

 \subsection{Alignment via Regional Prompt Learning}

 Comparing with the scene-centric images used for training CLIP, the output features from RPNs are local and object-centric.
-Na\"ively aligning the regional visual representation to the frozen CLIP text encoder would therefore encourage each proposal to capture more context than it is required.
-To this end, we propose a simple idea of {\bf regional prompt learning (RPL)}, steering the textual latent space to {\em better fit object-centric images}.
+Na\"ively aligning the regional visual representation to the {\em frozen} CLIP text encoder would therefore encourage each proposal to capture more context than it is required.
+To this end, we propose a simple idea of {\bf regional prompt learning} (RPL), steering the textual latent space to better fit object-centric images.

-Specifically, while computing the category embedding, we prepend/append a sequence of learnable vectors to the textual input, termed as `continuous prompt vectors'.
-These prompt vectors do not correspond to any real concrete words, and the subsequent layers of the text encoder will attend these vectors, as if they were a sequence of `virtual tokens', to generate the classifier or embedding.
+Specifically, while computing the category classifier or embedding, we prepend and append a sequence of learnable vectors to the textual input, termed as `continuous prompt vectors'.
+These prompt vectors do not correspond to any real concrete words, and will be attended at the subsequent layers as if they were a sequence of `virtual tokens'.
 Additionally, we also include more detailed description into the prompt template to alleviate the lexical ambiguity, for instance, \{\underline{category}: {\em ``almond''}, \underline{description}: {\em ``oval-shaped edible seed of the almond tree''}\}.
 Note that, the description can often be easily sourced from Wikipedia or meta data from the dataset.
 The embedding for each individual category can thus be generated as:

 where $p_{i}$ ($i \in \{1, 2, ..., j + h\}$) denote the learnable prompt vectors with the same dimension as word embedding, $[\underline{\text{category}}]$ and $[\underline{\text{description}}]$ are calculated by tokenising the category name and detailed description.
-As the learnable vectors are class-agnostic, and shared for all categories, they are expected to be transferable to novel categories after training.
+As the learnable vectors are class-agnostic, and shared for all categories, they are expected to be transferable to novel categories after training.\\[-8pt]

-{ \bf Optimising prompt vectors.} To save computations, we consider to learn the prompt vectors in an off-line manner, specifically, we take all the object crops of {\em base} categories from LVIS, resize them accordingly and pass through the frozen CLIP visual encoder, to generate the image embeddings.
+{ \bf Optimising prompt vectors.} To save computations, we consider to learn the prompt vectors in an off-line manner, specifically, we take the object crops of {\em base} categories from LVIS, resize them accordingly and pass through the frozen CLIP visual encoder, to generate the image embeddings.
 To optimise the prompt vectors, we keep both the visual and textual encoder frozen, and only leave the learnable prompt vectors to be updated, with a standard cross-entropy loss to classify these image crops.
-The process of RPL is displayed in Figure~\ref{overview}~(right).
+The process of RPL is displayed in Figure~\ref{overview}~(right).\\[-8pt]